ibrahims123457/542FinalProject/README.md

-To run this algorithm, simply execute the file and follow the prompts.
+To run this algorithm, simply execute the file 'KNN.py' and follow the prompts.

+Please make sure to input only integers, the algorithm is NOT build to withstand faulty input.